Slow Living Is The Antidote To Hustle Culture – If You Can Access It

 As with my books, I began whittling down my wardrobe.
 I sorted my clothes into four piles: keep, mend, eventually replace, and donate.

-There are several beloved brands in the slow fashion world that I’ve been eyeing up, including Organic Basics, Linenfox, Olive, The Simple Folk, Lucy & Yak, Walker and Walker and Everlane.
+There are several beloved brands in the slow fashion world that I’ve been eyeing up.
 On my current salary I was able to pick up a few basic pieces that I hope to treasure for years to come, including a swimming costume, a white turtleneck and a dress.

 Perhaps I’d gotten used to the poor quality of high street clothes but trying these on felt like a totally new experience.
 They fit my body in a way I wasn’t used to seeing and the fabrics were thick and incredibly soft.
 If I could afford to do this with more staple items, I thought, then I wouldn’t mind giving up fast fashion at all.